-Supporting students to find their unique voice Philanthropic support of our students and staff contributes to their ability to adapt to Australia’s creative future and lead with vibrancy.
-Gifts and grants from our loyal supporters nurture the creativity and passion of some of our best and brightest students, help Australia’s next generation of artists fulfil their potential in the heart of Melbourne's Arts Precinct and increase the accessibility of courses to a more diverse student population.
+Philanthropic support of our students and staff contributes to their ability to adapt to Australia’s creative future and lead with vibrancy.
+Gifts and grants from our loyal supporters nurture the creativity and passion of some of our best and brightest students.
+Help Australia’s next generation of artists fulfil their potential in the heart of Melbourne's Arts Precinct and increase the accessibility of courses to a more diverse student population.

 If you would like to discuss philanthropic opportunities at the Faculty of Fine Arts and Music, please contact Peter Barron, Development Manager for the Faculty of Fine Arts and Music.